tamelabe/PostgreSQL_bootcamp/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Let's return our mind back to exercise #03 and change our SQL statement to return person names instead of person identifiers and change ordering by action_date in ascending mode and then by person_name by descending mode.
-Please take a look at a sample of data below.
+Let's return our mind back to exercise #03 and change our SQL statement to return person names instead of person identifiers and change ordering by action_date in ascending mode and then by person_name in descending mode.
+Please take a look at a data sample below.

 | action_date | person_name |
 | ------ | ------ |